connorgoggans/CSX278_hoyosjs/Assignments/Asgn3/README.md

 # Assignment 3: Docker
 ## Introduction
 Docker is a way to wrap a solution with all it's dependencies in a container as a lightweight alternative to virtual machines and solving problems like dependency hell and deployment optimization.
-In order to ramp up with it to be able to package solutions the following will be needed:
+In order to ramp up and be able to package solutions the following will be needed:

 ## Complete by 9/29
 ### Dependencies